jitsi/jitsi-meet/doc/quick-install.md

 ### Generate a Let's Encrypt certificate

-Simply run the following in your shell
+A certificate is required to enable secure communication between conference participants and your service.

+To generate a certificate for free using the non-profit [Let's Encrypt](https://letsencrypt.org/) service, run the following command:

 ```sh
 /usr/share/jitsi-meet/scripts/install-letsencrypt-cert.sh